SplitVICE/Bit-Frisbee/README.md

 Bit Frisbee works with <a target="_blank" href="https://ngrok.com/">Ngrok</a>.

+API to upload files from external sources implemented.

 # Web application setup
 - Download application from repository.
 - Quick start: run `Build frontend.bat` and then `Start server.bat`.